moby/moby/docs/extend/plugins.md

-* The [REX-Ray plugin](https://github.com/emccode/rexraycli) is a volume plugin which is written in Go and provides advanced storage functionality for many platforms including EC2, OpenStack, XtremIO, and ScaleIO.
+* The [REX-Ray plugin](https://github.com/emccode/rexraycli) is a volume plugin which is written in Go and provides advanced storage functionality for many platforms including EC2, Google Compute Engine, OpenStack, XtremIO, and ScaleIO.

 * The [Contiv Volume Plugin](https://github.com/contiv/volplugin) is an open source volume plugin that provides multi-tenant, persistent, distributed storage